Topics Map > Frequently Asked Questions > Features

 Topics Map > Features and Functionality > Client Capabilities > Desktop

-Office 365 - Support for UW-Madison's Digital ID Service
+Office 365 - Support for Message Encryption and UW-Madison's Digital ID Service

-S/MIME stands for Secure/Multipurpose Internet Mail Extensions and is a standard for public key encryption and signing of MIME data (more details).
+- S/MIME (Secure/Multipurpose Internet Mail Extensions) is a standard for public key encryption and signing of MIME data.

 Q. Does Office 365 using a desktop client (Outlook) support S/MIME email signing and encryption with UW System's Public Key Infrastructure (UW Digital ID)?